Rodesigned/HiddenBrackets/README.md

 Curtis Gordon<br/>

-<b>Project Description:</b> Kinsfolk is a family event app where family members can create their own account to upload pictures and videos for each special family event to cherish family memories and connect with each family member during an event.
+<b>Project Description:</b> Kinfolk is a family event app where family members can create their own account to upload pictures and videos for each special family event to cherish family memories and connect with each family member during an event.
 Event itinerary can be customized and posted for every family member to view to help eliminate confusion.
 Location details of the event will also be available to view using a Google API.
-Kinsfolk also includes chat integration so family members can communicate during events.<br/>
+Kinfolk also includes chat integration so family members can communicate during events.<br/>

 <b>APIs:</b> <br/>
 Google API <br/>